egonelbre/egonelbre.com/content/article/2017-10-13 relearning-oop.md

 {{< fig src="oop-unreal-engine.jpeg" title="Unreal Engine" >}}

 You place objects in the scene and make them interact.
-They might hold some state and you can modify their behaviour… It’s much closer to the OO vision than many class-oriented languages.
+They might hold some state and you can modify their behaviour ...
+It’s much closer to the OO vision than many class-oriented languages.
 It could have been written in C and the Editor would still be Object Oriented. _Sure, it is not general-purpose OO._

 Such tools enable people, without any extensive programming knowledge, to build awesome things.
 As an example, game built by five 3D artists in a few days: